Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Nonlinear response to an actuation based on receptivity

 Second, the definition of the initial conditions for the nonlinear problem differs from the linear one: the linear equations indeed return the same evolution regardless of the amplitude of the initial condition (up to a multiplicative factor), and only the relative amplitude and phase of the actuation mattered.
 To transpose our approach into the nonlinear framework, we shall also specify the amplitude and phase of the actuation relative to the perturbation.
 In the nonlinear equations, however, if the unstable mode is left to grow ``naturally'' from noise, its amplitude and phase are not specified in the initial condition, so actuation cannot be fixed \emph{a priori}.
 A workaround would be to let the unstable mode develop up to a trigger-amplitude, where both amplitude and phase can be measured, and then apply the optimal actuation based on these.
 Indeed, such an approach would be required in a real process where the onset of instability would need to be detected for the actuation to be activated.
 For instance, electromagnetic sensors~\citep{thomas2001:ISIJ,Cho2019:Metal} can detect the onset of such instabilities.
 Since our previous study of the free nonlinear evolution of the leading eigenmode confirmed that it emerged naturally from noise \citep{Kumar:JFM2020}, we shall directly initiate the nonlinear simulation with the leading eigenmode set to an amplitude such its ratio to the base flow

-remained much smaller than unity (see table~\ref{tab:Simulation_details}).
-Here, ${\bf Q}=({\bf U}, T)^\top$ represents the steady base flow.
+remains much smaller than unity (see table~\ref{tab:Simulation_details}).
+Here, ${\bf Q}=({\bf U}, \bar{T})^\top$ represents the steady base flow.
 Note that for the nonlinear simulations, ${\bf q}^\prime$ is obtained by subtracting the base flow from the entire flow field.